johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 - On **NTSC** Amigas, standard low-res is **320&times;200** (because NTSC has less vertical resolution).
 Because the image fills the screen completely, the **pixels need to be 20% taller than wide** (1:1.2 pixel aspect ratio[^true-ntsc-aspect-ratio]).
-This is commonly referred to as "NTSC-stretch" in the popular vernacular.[^ntsc-aspect]
+This is commonly referred to as "NTSC stretch" in the popular vernacular.[^ntsc-aspect]

 [^true-ntsc-aspect-ratio]: Same story as for PAL: the "theoretically correct" vertical stretch ratio is not quite 1.2, but close enough that it does not